Budget Planner UK

 Should I include pension contributions in my budget?

 Workplace pension deductions come out before your take-home, so they're invisible in this planner.
 That's fine — they're already "saved."
 You can track pension separately using the Pension calculator.
+If you make personal pension contributions after tax, include those in the savings row — they count toward your savings rate even if the tax relief is claimed later via Self Assessment.

 How often should I revisit my budget?